factorpricingmodel/factor-pricing-model-risk-model/docs/source/accuracy/value_at_risk.md

 # Value at risk (VaR)

-Value at risk (VaR) is a risk metric representing the maximum possible loss for a given holding horizen and specific level of confidence.
+Value at risk (VaR) is a risk metric representing the maximum possible loss for a given holding horizon and specific level of confidence.
 It is mostly to used to estimate the lower bound of the portfolio returns given its realised returns.